Everything You Need to Pack for a Chill Beach Vacay

 I recently got this one-piece for my trip to Belize, to help provide a bit of extra coverage since I’m not at my svelte-est. I obviously didn’t wear it when I was going to be laying out and tanning, but it was perfect for the snorkel sailing trip I took.
 And I got to look retro bombshell.

 I also picked up this tankini top to go with my existing bikini bottoms from Athleta, for something where I could roll up the top if I needed a makeshift bikini (for impromptu tanning purposes).
+This came in handy on a recent trip to Mexico for paddleboard yoga.

 - Shorts & a tank top for heat rash, or to protect your back while snorkeling